lucianopav1996/FLOODNODES/README.md

 FLOODNODES is an **integrated workflow** combining geomorphological terrain analysis, hydrological modeling, and hydraulic simulation algorithms to identify critical flood nodes (flood hotspots) along river networks at large scale.

-The solution implements data, methods, and computational codes originating from **15 years of research** by the IDRAN team, providing:

 ### Key Features